 Because Frank already had a bunch of video gear around, he set up to record a whole show one night, and lucky for us, he put it up on YouTube!
 Also on the video are Dallas superstars Stick Men with Rayguns and Deprogrammer.
 The Hugh Beaumont song (a cover of ZZ Top's “La Grange”) starts at about 3:36.

-That first album Pick Up Heaven was released on King’s label Trance Syndicate and distributed by Touch n Go and Southern.
+That first album Pick Up Heaven was released on King’s label Trance Syndicate and distributed by Touch n Go in the US and Southern in Europe.
 We also released a couple of singles and did record at least two songs with Owen.

 Fun fact: Track 8 on Pick Up Heaven, “Flower Mound” is actually two songs.
 The CD got tracked incorrectly and we didn't realize it until after it came out.
 “Every Secret Thing” is the second half of track 8.
 What’s labeled “Every Secret Thing” on the CD is “The Ballad of Miss Toni Fischer”.
 The very last track on the CD (the jacked up Roger Miller song from Robin Hood) was not intended to have a title.